scholmd/scholmd/examples/plos-one/dolphin-bycatch/dolphins.md

 fishery, with seven vessels accounting for over 95% of the fishing effort in the 16-year period.
-In general, the mackerel fishery was conducted in a coherent fleet,  with main fishing characteristics shared across the seven vessels (Figure fig:seven-vessel-characteristics).
+In general, the mackerel fishery was conducted in a coherent fleet,  with main fishing characteristics shared across the seven vessels (Figure 5).
 Changes in the covariates such as headline depth and light condition occurred at the same time across vessels.